Open-Source-Community/LDP-Task/Mint/README.md

 ![Cinnamon desktop](resources/mate.webp)
 ___MATE desktop___
 ### Xfce
-The last version of linux uses the Xfce dektop environment
+The last version of linux mint uses the Xfce desktop environment

-The Xfce version does not have as many features as in the cinnamon and MATE versions but it is extremely stabel and very light on resource usage makong it optimal for low spec machines.
+The Xfce version does not have as many features as in the cinnamon and MATE versions but it is extremely stable and very light on resource usage making it optimal for low spec machines.

 ![Cinnamon desktop](resources/xfce.webp)
 ___Xfce desktop___